jakeck1/cech-umap/readme.md

 # ČechUMAP: Embeddings based on matching marginal probabilities of sampled Čech filtrations

-This repository contains the ČechUMAP algorithm and experiments performed with it as specified in the paper 'A probabilistic perspective on fuzzy simplicial sets for geometric data analysis.'
+This repository contains the ČechUMAP algorithm and experiments performed with it as specified in the paper 'Probabilistic Foundations of Fuzzy Simplicial Sets for Nonlinear Dimensionality Reduction'

 In brief, the algorithm is based on the idea that UMAP may be interpreted as matching marginal probabilities of sampled Vietoris-Rips-Filtrations in embeddings and data space.